wpwupingwp/novowrap/README.md

 Please submit your questions in the [Issue](https://github.com/wpwupingwp/novowrap/issues) page :smiley:

+* Q: I can't see the full UI, some part was hided.

+  A: Please try to drag the corner of the window to enlarge it.
+We got report that some users in MacOS have this issue.

 * Q: I got error message that the program failed to install perl/BLAST/NOVOPlasty.